 - 10 Final Thoughts-

-What is Internet?
+What is the Internet?

-How does Internet Work?
+How does the Internet Work?

 Internet Data Transmission:

-We use Internet to send and receive data.
+We use the Internet to send and receive data.
 Data is first broken into data packets by TCP/IP protocols and travels through Submarine cables to reach the server located in some other countries.
 All the countries are connected by underwater submarine cables, buried in the sea bottom.

-So, if you send a text over WhatsApp to your friend sitting just beside you, the message will travel all the way to WhatsApp server in U.S. through submarine cables and then it will travel back to your friend’s phone.
+So, if you send a text over WhatsApp to your friend sitting just beside you, the message will travel all the way to the WhatsApp server in the U.S. through submarine cables and then it will travel back to your friend’s phone.

 Read More: What is 5G and how does it work?

-These cables encapsulate thousands of hair like fiber-optic units to transmit the data.
+These cables encapsulate thousands of hair-like fiber-optic units to transmit the data.

 How long a submarine cable can function and what happens when it breaks?